 - Create a new user account

 If Error 1327 appears when you try to install a certain program or software, telling you that you have invalid Drive: P:/ (or maybe some other letter), you’ve come to the right place.
 In this article, you’ll find some solutions for this error, and you’ll be able to install your programs normally.

-This error code may come under different forms and it affects various programs.
+This error code may come in different forms and affects various programs.
 So, users may encounter one of the following error 1327 variations:

 - Error 1327 invalid drive H :

 These tools seem to be affected by error 1327 more often than others: